Economic Activity Survey - Health Care and Social Assistance Services & Education and Training

 Exclude the cost of contractors, consultants and other persons not on the businesses/organisation's payroll who contributed to the development of the asset - these costs should instead be reported in Other capitalised costs.

-Other capitalised costs: This may include both capitalised services and capitalised goods used as inputs to the building and development of the asset.
-If an upgrade or improvement to an existing building or infrastructure asset was project managed in-house then the cost of any goods or materials used and/or contractors undertaking the work should be reported in Other capitalised costs while the wages of the employees project managing reported under Capitalised wages and salaries.
+- Other capitalised costs: This may include both capitalised services and capitalised goods used as inputs to the building and development of the asset.
+If an upgrade or improvement to an existing building or infrastructure asset was project managed in-house then the cost of any goods or materials used and/or contractors undertaking the work should be reported in Other capitalised costs.
+The wages of the employees project managing should be reported under Capitalised wages and salaries.

-The cost of work undertaken by own employees of this business/organisation to install any asset acquired under a financial lease to make it operational should be reported in the relevant categories Cost of capital assets developed in-house by employees of this business/organisation.
+The cost of work undertaken by own employees of this business/organisation to install any asset acquired under a financial lease to make it operational should be reported in the relevant category.

 Multi-state operations